Construction, pharma, gold miners seen as Europe's top Trump trades

 * FRESNILLO (FRES.L) - Gold miners are safe-haven plays which benefit in times of uncertainty.
 Fresnillo is in addition a Mexico-based, London-listed, dollar-earning company.
 As such the 13 percent slide in the peso provided another lift to Fresnillo.
 Its shares were up 9 percent on Wednesday, the top STOXX 600 gainer.

-* BAE SYSTEMS (BAES.L) - Trump's non-committal stance on supporting NATO allies might prompt increased defence spending in Europe.
-Societe Generale picked out BAE Systems as a stock that could benefit, and say that the sector is at a 5 percent discount to the European market and a 20 percent discount to the U.S. defence sector.
+* BAE SYSTEMS (BAES.L) - Trump's non-committal stance on supporting NATO allies might prompt increased defense spending in Europe.
+Societe Generale picked out BAE Systems as a stock that could benefit, and say that the sector is at a 5 percent discount to the European market and a 20 percent discount to the U.S. defense sector.
 The stock rose over 3 percent to an all-time high.

 * HIKMA (HIK.L), BB BIOTECH (BION.S) - Pharmaceuticals had been inversely correlated with the chances of a Clinton presidency, as she has proposed higher regulation of pricing in the sector.
 Hikma and BB Biotech were both up over 7 percent after Trump won.
 Barclays had picked out Hikma as a beneficiary if Trump won ahead of the election, deriving around half of its revenues from the United States.
 Shire (SHP.L) and Novo Nordisk (NOVOb.CO) also rallied strongly.